Darth Plagueis: Star Wars: Darth Plagueis

 The character is the focus of Star Wars: Darth Plagueis, another Legends novel written by James Luceno and published on January 10, 2012.
 The novel covers the later life and machinations of Darth Plagueis (born Hego Damask II), over a roughly fifty-year period pre-dating and culminating concurrently with the climax of The Phantom Menace.
 The novel details Plagueis betraying and overthrowing his own master, Darth Tenebrous; his work as head of a powerful banking consortium on the Muun homeworld; his discovery, recruitment, and training of the teenaged Palpatine of Naboo; and the efforts of Plagueis to undermine the Galactic Republic and ensure the dominance of the dark side of the Force.
 Even though Plagueis' plans to deceive and undermine the Galactic Republic were stopped by Palpatine, who betrayed and murdered him, Palpatine still succeeded in wiping out the Galactic Republic and driving the Jedi Order into ruins for his own plans.

 Daryl Thomen of Newsday called Darth Plagueis "the best Star Wars publication to date."

-Reception

-Despite not appearing on screen prior to The Acolyte, Darth Plagueis has remained a popular Star Wars character.
-The scene in which the character is mentioned in Revenge of the Sith has become an Internet meme.